vitalab/vitalab.github.io/article/_posts/2020-09-25-Phasic-Policy-Gradient.md

 ![](/article/images/phasic-pg/res4.jpeg)

 > It is clear that performance suffers when we perform auxiliary phases too frequently.
-We conjecture that each auxiliary phase interferes with policy optimization, and that performing frequent auxiliary phases exacerbates this effect.
+We conjecture that each auxiliary phase interferes with policy optimization and that performing frequent auxiliary phases exacerbates this effect.

 ## Single network vs. multiple networks